 From image to voice, every element of your brand is what makes you unique and recognizable and able to stand above the competition.
 Put significant effort into everything from your brand name to your logo to your website and advertising.
 Your brand should be able to distinguish you from the others in your industry that offers the same products and services.

 Many manufacturers still use traditional outbound marketing methods such as advertising, trade shows, and networking to improve brand awareness.
 However, these methods are not only not as effective as inbound marketing, but they are more expensive.

 This is a guest post.
-We welcome guest posts about helping manufacturers increase sales and/or advance their marketing function.
-Send in your idea to email@example.com and you too could be a guest blogger on MMG.
+We welcome guest posts about helping manufacturers increase awareness and/or ramp up lead generation processes.
+Send in your idea and you too could be a guest blogger at MMG.

 Guest blogger - Nicolas Finet; Co-founder of sort-list.co.uk - an online solutions company which helps customers to find the best marketing agencies.
 Follow him on Twitter @nifinet.